Bi-Weekly Mortgage Refinance Calculator

-Use the FREEandCLEAR Bi-Weekly Mortgage Refinance Calculator to determine how much money you can save and time to break-even when you refinance your existing bi-weekly mortgage.
+Use our Bi-Weekly Mortgage Refinance Calculator to determine how much money you can save and the time to breakeven when you refinance your existing bi-weekly mortgage.
+Compare your current bi-weekly payment to a new bi-weekly payment to understand if refinancing makes sense for you.
+Our Bi-Weekly Mortgage Refinance Calculator enables you to evaluate different scenarios based on your loan balance, current loan payment and new mortgage amount, loan length and interest rate.
 When you submit your information we connect you with up to four leading lenders so that you can compare multiple proposals to find the mortgage that is right for you.
 We also offer a version of this calculator that does not require personal information

 Monthly Housing Payments